BarzinDevelops/Assignment_Betsy_Webshop/betsy-webshop/assignment_description.md

 A key part of the Betsy webshop is the database.
 At its core are the users and the products they offer:

-* Done A user has a name, address data, and billing information.
+* A user has a name, address data, and billing information.
 * Each user must be able to own a number of products.
-* Done The products must have a name, a description, a price per unit, and a quantity describing the amount in stock.
+* The products must have a name, a description, a price per unit, and a quantity describing the amount in stock.
 * The price should be stored in a safe way; rounding errors should be impossible.